6 ways to live your homeschool life on purpose

 In the developing world, there is the threat of disability, disease, or poverty making it a lot more challenging to provide for one’s family.

 Economic or educational opportunities radically shift one’s lot in life.
 In North America, the potential is available to most people in some form.
 In the developing world, this keeps many locked into focusing on the basics of life.
-We don’t live in a culture with this magnitude of sweeping disease, poverty, lack of education, or economic impossibility.

-3. Purpose is created by you; purpose is not created by other people’s approval of you.
+3. Purpose is created by you: purpose is not created by other people’s approval of you.

 You can take up stone masonry, accounting, musical pursuits, or teaching physiology.
 No matter what the pursuit, you were meant to do something.
 Certain people may not understand the value of your pursuit, but you were meant to eke out a purpose in this life, to create.